LoicPedra/litapi/README.md

 ## Contributing

+Please see [documentation](docs/README.md) for details.

+## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## License

 Thus project is licensed under the MIT license.
-See [License File](LICENSE.md) for more information.
+See [License File](LICENSE) for more information.